School Committee - February 06, 2025

 Ten days ago, I started petition considering federal holidays only calendar for sharing public school next year and received 310 signatures.

-Let students to, you know, celebrate the holidays they choose, give them excuse absence.
+Let students to, you know, celebrate the holidays they choose.

 And this proposition doesn't devalue any cultural or religious holiday.